2026 MANUFACTURING INNOVATION AWARDS

 The title of the award came about because E=mc² is the most fundamental physics formula that allows our universe to exist.
 Similarly, we believe there are some basic ideas applicable to most businesses that can help them become more efficient.

 The underlying theme of the Manufacturers’ Summit is finding solutions to current and future challenges.
 The businesses that face those challenges provide the greatest resource for those answers.
-The E=mc² Awards are designed so those who have the solutions will have a chance to share their ideas, with a 5 minute presentation on the main stage, receiving publicity for their innovation and company.
+The Innovation Awards are designed so those who have the solutions will have a chance to share their ideas, with a 5 minute presentation on the main stage, receiving publicity for their innovation and company.

-The E=MC² trophy was originally designed by a budding inventor and entrepreneur named Dustin Venegas.
+The Innovation Awards trophy was originally designed by a budding inventor and entrepreneur named Dustin Venegas.
 He had an idea for a product, but could find no one to build a prototype at a reasonable cost.
 Determined to make the product, he bought a Haas CNC machine tool, taught himself how to use that machine and started making his inventions for sale.
-He was asked to use his imagination to create a unique trophy using several Turner’s Cubes for the E=MC² Awards.
+He was asked to use his imagination to create a unique trophy using several Turner’s Cubes for the Innovation Awards.
 Unique and with an elegant design, Mr. Venegas created the trophies himself, for five years.

 For the Manufacturers’ Summit in years six and seven, the trophies have been a joint effort.
 Bar stock material was furnished by Brithinee Electric (Colton) and K-H Metals (Riverside), to the instructors at Technical Employment Training, Inc. (TET), along with a sample trophy.
 There, students were given the task of reverse-engineering the trophies, then making the Turners’ cubes on CNC machine tools at the school.
 The cubes were returned to Brithinee Electric for engraving, polishing, and final assembly.